 Hitler knew this.
 He perceived early on that the weakest link in his plans for blitzkrieg using his panzer divisions was fuel supply.
-He ordered his staff to design a fuel container that would minimize gasoline losses under combat conditions.
+He ordered his staff to design a fuel container that would minimise gasoline losses under combat conditions.
 As a result the German army had thousands of jerrycans, as they came to be called, stored and ready when hostilities began in 1939.

 The jerrycan had been developed under the strictest secrecy, and its unique features were many.
 It was flat-sided and rectangular in shape, consisting of two halves welded together as in a typical automobile gasoline tank.
 It had three handles, enabling one man to carry two cans and pass one to another man in bucket-brigade fashion.
 Its capacity was approximately five U.S. gallons; its weight filled, forty-five pounds.
 Thanks to an air chamber at the top, it would float on water if dropped overboard or from a plane.
 Its short spout was secured with a snap closure that could be propped open for pouring, making unnecessary any funnel or opener.
-A gasket made the mouth leakproof.
+A gasket made the mouth leak proof.
 An air-breathing tube from the spout to the air space kept the pouring smooth.
 And most important, the can’s inside was lined with an impervious plastic material developed for the insides of steel beer barrels.
 This enabled the jerrycan to be used alternately for gasoline and water.

 Early in the summer of 1939, this secret weapon began a roundabout odyssey into American hands.
 An American engineer named Paul Pleiss, finishing up a manufacturing job in Berlin, persuaded a German colleague to join him on a vacation trip overland to India.
 The two bought an automobile chassis and built a body for it.
-As they prepared to leave on their journey, they realized that they had no provision for emergency water.
+As they prepared to leave on their journey, they realised that they had no provision for emergency water.
 The German engineer knew of and had access to thousands of jerrycans stored at Tempelhof Airport.
 He simply took three and mounted them on the underside of the car.

 The two drove across eleven national borders without incident and were halfway across India when Field Marshal Goering sent a plane to take the German engineer back home.
 Before departing, the engineer compounded his treason by giving Pleiss complete specifications for the jerrycan’s manufacture.
 Pleiss continued on alone to Calcutta.
 Then he put the car in storage and returned to Philadelphia.